The Board

 The Nova Scotia Aquaculture Review Board is comprised of up to ten appointed members who hear and decide upon applications coming before the Board.

-The members are as follows:
+The current members are as follows:

 Appointment: Three-year term.